Estimated reading time: 5 minutes

 They are sensitive to the feelings of team members and respectfully listen to the thoughts and ideas of others.

 Differences of opinion are shared without fear of judgment or unprofessional responses.

-For example, team members should feel confident that if they share an idea that the rest of the team will listen and try to understand their thoughts.
+For example, team members should feel confident that if they share an idea, the rest of the team will listen and try to understand their thoughts.

 When team members are fearful to share ideas, they could be holding on to the one idea that could result in a breakthrough for the team.

 5. Trust and Respect

 Successful teams have mutual trust and respect for each other and are comfortable taking risks.

 They value the diversity of the group and see conflict as a positive part of the process.